rahulbaburaj1/SMS-spam-classifier-Project/README.md

 # spamfiltering
-End to end code for the email spam classifier project
+End to end code for the email/SMS spam classifier project

 SMS-Spam-classification-using-multinomial-naive-bayes
     Naive Bayes algorithm is a supervised machine learning algorithm used for classification tasks.
 It works on the principle of Bayes theorem, which is based on the concept of conditional probability.